Website Crawling

 Can I stop the website crawling before it is finished?

 Such an opportunity is provided for registered users.
-In the personal account displays information about all of your created files, as well as information about Websites, which are being indexed at the moment.
-In order to interrupt the process of indexing, without waiting for the crawler to scan the entire website, click the "Stop" button.
-In this case, you will receive file, generated only on the basis of pages that have been indexed at the time of the stop.
+In the personal account displays information about all of your created files, as well as information about websites, which are being processed at the moment.
+In order to interrupt the process of crawling, without waiting for the crawler to process the entire website, click the "Stop" button.
+In this case, you will receive file, generated only on the basis of pages that have been fetched at the time of the stop.

-Choosing optimal crawl speed and load capacity on your web server
+Choosing the optimal crawl speed depending on your web server

 - Maximum - this load capacity is used by default.
-If you have a quality paid hosting, most likely you do not need to worry about creating a load while crawling your site.
-We recommend using this load value, which allows the crawler to index your website at top speed.
+If you have a quality paid hosting, most likely you do not need to worry about creating a load while crawling your website.
+We recommend using this load value, which allows the crawler to process your website at top speed.

-- Average choose this load capacity, if your server requires a gentle mode of indexation.
+- Average choose this load capacity, if your web server requires a gentle mode of crawling.

-- Low level of load capacity, which allows crawl your site, creating a minimum load on the server.
-This load level is recommended for websites, located on a free hosting or for sites that require limited flow of traffic.
+- Low level of load capacity, which allows crawl your website, creating a minimum load on the web server.
+This load level is recommended for websites hosted on free hosting, or for websites that have significantly limited bandwidth.

-However, note that this level slows down the process of crawl your site.
+However, please note that this level slows down the crawling process of your website.

-How to simulate crawls by search engines robots?
+How to simulate crawling by search engine bots?

-You may choose one of the identification options for our Web-crawler* (Search Engine Bot), which does crawling of your website:
+You may choose one of the identification options for our crawler*, which can crawl your website as follows:

 - Standard browser crawler uses this option by default and is a recommended one.
 Your website will load the same way your regular visitors see it.

-- Googlebot this option is used to crawl your website as Google search bot sees it.
-Crawler will be signed as Google's web search bot (Googlebot/2.1)
+- YandexBot this option is used to crawl your website as Yandex search bot sees it.
+Our crawler will be signed in the same way as the main Yandex search bot (YandexBot/3.0)

-- When choosing YandexBot, GoogleBot, Baiduspider or Mysitemapgenerator options only instructions for a particular robot are considered (User-agent: Yandex, User-agent: Googlebot, User-agent: Mysitemapgenerator respectively).
-General instructions of User-agent: * sections will be used only when "personal" ones are missing.
+- When choosing GoogleBot, YandexBot, Baiduspider or Mysitemapgenerator option, only instructions for a particular Bot are considered (User-agent: Googlebot, User-agent: Yandex, User-agent: Baiduspider, User-agent: Mysitemapgenerator respectively).
+General instructions (in the User-agent: * section) will be used only if there are no personal ones.

-- If you are using Standard Browser or Mysitemapgenerator - crawler will consider only instructions in Mysitemapgenerator section or general section of User-agent: *.
-"Personal" sections of User-agent: Yandex or User-agent: Googlebot and others are not considered.
+- If you are using Standard browser or Mysitemapgenerator, our crawler will consider only instructions in the Mysitemapgenerator section (User-agent: Mysitemapgenerator), and if it is missing, in the general section (User-agent: *) of the robots.txt file.
+Any other "personal" sections (such as User-agent: Googlebot or User-agent: Yandex) are not considered.